inuits/drupal-cats-plugin/README.md

 drupal-cats-plugin
 ==================

-A module that receives latest Job orders form CATS site, generates job apply forms and allows to post user submitted data back to CATS
+A module that receives latest Job orders form an openCATS instance, generates job apply forms and allows to post user submitted data back to openCATS

 Drupal core = 7.x